Mihonarium/moratorium.ai/docs/intro.md

 Then, we need to **impose restrictions on AI training runs that require more than the calculated threshold**.
 As a lead investor of Anthropic [puts it](https://twitter.com/liron/status/1656929936639430657), “I’ve not met anyone in AI labs who says the risk [from a large-scale AI experiment] is less than 1% of blowing up the planet”. **Potentially dangerous training runs should be prohibited by default**: although we should be able to make exceptions, under strict monitoring, for demonstrably safe use of compute for training or using narrow models that clearly won’t develop the ability to pursue dangerous goals.
 At the moment, narrow AI training runs usually wouldn’t take even closely the amount of compute utilised for current frontier general models, but in the future, purposes such as novel drug discovery could require similar amounts of compute.

 **Regulation of AI to prevent catastrophic risks is widely supported by the general public**.
 In the US, 86% believe AI could accidentally cause a catastrophic event; 82% say we should go slow with AI compared to just 8% who would rather speed it up; 70% agree with the statement that “Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war” ([YouGov for AIPI](https://moratorium.ai/content/YouGov_Blue_lionheart_ai_research_toplines_AI_items_s2.pdf), July 2023).
+77% express their preference for policies with the goal of preventing dangerous and catastrophic ourcomes from AI (57% for preventing AI from causing human extinction) ([YouGov for AIPI](https://twitter.com/DanielColson6/status/1716564864183734349), October 2023).
 Across 17 major countries, 71% believe AI regulation is necessary ([KPMG](https://assets.kpmg.com/content/dam/kpmg/au/pdf/2023/trust-in-ai-global-insights-2023.pdf), February 2023).
+In the UK, 74% agree preventing AI from quickly reaching superhuman capabilities should be an important goal of AI policy (13% don't agree); 60% would support the introduction of an international treaty to ban any smarter-than-human AI (16% would oppose).
+78% don't trust the CEOs of technology companies to act in the public interest when discussing regulation for AI ([YouGov for ai_ctrl](https://twitter.com/tegmark/status/1717297520437535204), October 2023).

+We shouldn't give AI systems a chance of becoming more intelligent than humans until we can figure out how to do that safely.

 **Until the technical problem of alignment is solved, to safeguard the future of humanity, we need strict regulation of general AI and international coordination.**